House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Maintenance

-Some gravels can be laid straight away and look great.
-In particular, polished pebbles and those stones that have been manufactured or finished can usually be laid straight away.
+Some gravels can be used immediately and look great.
+In particular, polished pebbles and manufactured or finished ones can be used right away.
 They are not covered in dust.
-Other, natural stones, may require washing before laying.
-This washing process gets rid of the dust but does nothing to improve the smoothness of the finish.
+Other natural stones may require washing before laying.
+The washing process removes the dust but does nothing to improve the smoothness of the finish.

-Some gravel may need compacting for you to enjoy all of its benefits, and this may mean that it requires compacting every year.
-Loose gravel may need sweeping back into location.
+Some gravel may need compacting for you to enjoy all of its benefits, which may mean it requires compacting every year.
+Loose gravel may need sweeping back into the location.

 Tracking

-One of the reasons that gravel needs to be swept back onto paths and drives is because it tracks on shoes and under feet.
-It can make its way onto lawns, causing mayhem with mowers, and even into your home.
-In either case, you will be losing gravel every time and you will have to sweep it back into the driveway.
+One of the reasons that gravel needs to be swept back onto paths is that it can get stuck in your shoes.
+It can make its way onto lawns, causing mayhem with mowers.

 divider 4